liaoguofu/VeriLoRA/README.md

 ---

 **Note**: This is an experimental research project.
 Use in production environments is not recommended without thorough security auditing.
+Moreover, even with the same model of GPU, the actual computing time can fluctuate by as much as 2x, hypothetically due to the "unnatural" data type from the lowest levels.